menu

 Education

 Master of Science degree in Nursing – from an accredited college or university with evidence of successful completion of the following APRN-level courses: Advanced Pathophysiology, Advanced Pharmacology and Advanced Physical and Health Assessment.
+Please note, if you have already been awarded a Doctor of Nursing Practice (or equivalent) degree in a different specialty, you cannot be awarded an additional DNP specialty degree.

 Grade Point Average (GPA)